StreamElements/api-docs/docs/Personal Access.md

 ## Accessing the API with JWT Token

-This is very straight forward, you can do it with any or the API methods, just use the toke as your Authorisation token:
+This is very straight forward.
+You can do it with any of the API methods, just use it as your Authorisation token:

 ```javascript
 const options = {